User personalization is the delivery of content and functionality that fits a user’s wants and needs, without any effort required by the user.

 Providing your users with a seamless, tailored experience helps with:

-Offering a “dark mode” is proven to reduce bounce rates and retain visitors.
-Typically, a visitor’s site preferences are stored in session or local storage which does not persist between browsing modes (normal and incognito).
+Offering a "dark mode" reduces bounce rates and retains visitors.
+Typically, a visitor’s site preferences are stored in session or local storage, which does not persist between browsing modes (standard and incognito).

 Case Study: How Terra improved user engagement thanks to Dark Mode